semiprime/pygenda/docs/known_issues.md

 Known Issues
 ============
-A list of known bugs in & to-dos for Pygenda.
+A list of known bugs in, and to-dos for, Pygenda.

-This is incomplete in-development code, released as a preview for developers.
-As such there are many major additions still to do, as well as numerous bugs.
+This is in-development code, released for testing and feedback.
+As such there are many major features still to add, as well as numerous bugs.
 This is a (certainly incomplete) list to help keep track of these issues.

 Note also, that the code is released as-is and there is no guarantee of any sort.